jundalisay/sp/content/en/research/confucius/analects/chapter-20.md

+Emperor Yau to Shun:

+{{< l a="Emperor Yau" >}}
-Emperor Yau to Shun: Ah, upon you lies the Heaven-appointed order of succession!
+On you lies the Heaven-appointed order of succession!

 Faithfully hold to it, without any deflection.

-For if within the four seas necessity and want befall the people, your own revenue will forever come to an end.
+For if within the 4 seas necessity and want befall the people, your own revenue will forever come to an end.

 Shun also used the same language in handing down the appointment to Yu.
+{{< /l >}}

-Emperor T'ang in his prayer=  I, the child Li, presume to avail me of an ox of dusky hue, and presume to manifestly announce to God that to the transgressor I dare not grant forgiveness, nor yet keep in abeyance Thy ministers.
+Emperor T'ang in his prayer:

+I, the child Li, presume to avail me of an ox of dusky hue, and presume to manifestly announce to God that to the transgressor I dare not grant forgiveness, nor yet keep in abeyance Thy ministers.

 Judgment rests in Thine heart, O God.